Blue Dog Coalition: 2010s decline

 The Blue Dog Coalition suffered serious losses in the 2010 midterm elections, losing over half of its seats to Republican challengers.
 Its members, who were roughly one quarter of the Democratic Party's caucus in the 111th Congress, accounted for half of the party's midterm election losses.
-Including retirements, Blue Dog numbers in the House were reduced from 59 members in 2009 to 26 members in 2011.
+Including retirements, Blue Dog numbers in the House were reduced from 54 members in 2009 to 26 members in 2011.
 Two of the coalition's four leaders (Stephanie Herseth Sandlin and Baron Hill) failed to secure re-election.

 The caucus shrank even more in the 2012 House of Representatives elections, decreasing in size from 27 to 14 members.
 Speculation ensued that the centrist New Democrat Coalition would fill the power vacuum created by the Blue Dog Coalition's decline.
 Opposition to the Patient Protection and Affordable Care Act and climate change legislation are believed to have contributed to the defeat of two conservative Democrats in the 2012 House elections in Pennsylvania by more liberal opponents.

 In the 2016 elections, future Blue Dogs accounted for over half of the Democrats' gains in the House.
 In 2018, for the first time since 2006, the Democratic Congressional Campaign Committee partnered with the Blue Dog PAC (the Blue Dog Coalition's political organization) to recruit candidates in competitive districts across the country.
 After the 2018 House of Representatives elections, the caucus grew from 18 members to 24.
 All incumbents were re-elected and Rep. Kyrsten Sinema was elected to the U.S. Senate from Arizona.
 The caucus also added 11 new members who defeated Republican incumbents in the 2018 election in districts that had voted for Donald Trump in 2016.

 2020s

 The Democratic Party lost seats in the 2020 and 2022 House of Representatives elections, including the Blue Dog Coalition.
-As of April 2024, during the 118th Congress, the coalition had 10 members.
+During the 118th Congress, the coalition had 10 members.

 At the start of the 118th Congress in January 2023, six of the 15 members of the Coalition departed following a failed attempt to rename the group to the "Common Sense Coalition".
 Freshman representative Don Davis, who was expected to join the Blue Dogs, also chose not to do so.
 After this split, the group reorganized and began an effort to stabilize, rebuild, and maintain influence on policy proposals in the closely divided 118th Congress.
-The effort included a recruitment drive which prompted Mary Peltola (AK-AL), Marie Gluesenkamp Pérez (WA-03), and Wiley Nickel (NC-13) to join, bringing the number of members back up to 10.
+The effort included a recruitment drive which prompted Mary Peltola (AK-AL), Marie Gluesenkamp Perez (WA-03), and Wiley Nickel (NC-13) to join, bringing the number of members back up to 10.
 Under the leadership of Peltola, Perez, and Representative Jared Golden, the caucus shifted its focus towards ideological centrism and pragmatic, constituency-based (especially rural and working-class) politics.